scepter914/autoware-architecture-proposal/sensing/radar_sensing_design.md

 This figure put on <https://github.com/scepter914/autoware-radar-architecture-proposal/blob/master/sensing/figure/radar_sensing.drawio.svg>

 ## Node
-### proprocess node
+### preprocess node

-Radar proprocess use `RadarScan` as message type.
+Radar preprocess use `RadarScan` as message type.
 As first prototype of radar preprocess, I suggest

 - Radar threshold filter
   - This package remove noise (low intensity and edge angle of sensors) from radar points.
 - Radar static points filter
-  - This package extract static/dynamic radar point using for dynamic object detection.
+  - This package extract static/dynamic radar point using for object recognition.

 ### RadarScan to Pointcloud2